Message Analyzer Feature Summary

 Message Details Tool Window — view field names and values for any message that you select in the Analysis Grid.

-Message Data Tool Window — highlight hexadecimal values for any field that you select in the Details tool window or Analysis Grid, including payloads.
+Message Data Tool Window — highlight hexadecimal values for any field that you select in the Details window or Analysis Grid, including payloads.

 Field Data Tool Window — display the value of any field that you select in the Details window.